Securities and Exchange Commission (SEC) defined, how it works

 Last thoughts |

-In a nutshell, the SEC protects investors, maintains fair and orderly securities markets, and facilitates capital development.
-The American Congress founded it in 1934 to regulate the securities markets.
-Since then, the SEC has promoted full public transparency, protected investors from fraud and market manipulation, and monitored US business takeovers.
+In a nutshell, the SEC protects investors, maintains fair and orderly securities markets, and facilitates capital market development.
+The SEC has promoted full public transparency about issuers and their investment products or equity, protected investors from fraud and market scams.
 It also approves book runners’ registration declarations.

-Before being sold to investors, securities issued in interstate commerce must be registered with the SEC, whether it’s via mail or online.
+Before being sold to investors, securities such as bonds or shares must be registered with the SEC, following detailed and rigorous process, normally handled by investment banks and lawyers.
 Broker-dealers, advisory firms, and asset managers must also register with the SEC if they want to do business legally and by the book.
-For example, the SEC approves formal Bitcoin exchanges.
+For example, the SEC approves formal Bitcoin exchanges and enforces reporting obligations on issuers of securities.

 The SEC has 23 divisions.
 Each division interprets and enforces securities laws, as well as makes new rules, oversees securities institutions, and coordinates government supervision.
 Here are a few of the key divisions to give you an idea:

-The SEC seeks two civil sanctions: first, there are injunctions, which serve to ban further offenses.
+The SEC can seek two civil sanctions in court: first, there are injunctions, which serve to ban further offenses even before the cases are tried in detail.
 Ignoring an injunction can result in penalties or even jail time.
-And there are civil fines and unlawful profits recouped.
+Considerable civil fines and compensations can be approved by the courts.
 The SEC may also seek a court order prohibiting or suspending corporate officers or directors.
-Internal officers and the commission hear SEC administrative procedures, while common actions include cease-and-desist orders, registration revocations, and employment bans or suspensions.
-A bit clearer on the SEC now?
-Let’s take a look at its history to give you even more context.
+Internal officers and the commission supervise SEC administrative proceedings, with common actions including cease-and-desist orders, registration revocations, and employment bans or suspensions.

 The October 1929 stock market meltdown rendered many corporations’ securities worthless.
 Due to inaccurate or misleading information, public faith in the stock market plummeted.
-Congress founded the SEC in 1933 and 1934 to restore confidence.
-The SEC’s main job was to guarantee that firms made true business statements and that brokers, dealers, and exchanges handled investors fairly.
+Congress founded the SEC to restore confidence.
+The SEC’s main job was to guarantee that firms made true business statements and that brokers, dealers, and exchanges handled investors fairly and along established rules.

 Since then, more laws have helped the SEC in its mission, including:

 Every year, the SEC takes civil enforcement actions against corporations and individuals who violate securities laws.
-It’s directly or indirectly implicated in every big financial wrongdoing case.
-Accounting fraud, false or misleading information, and insider trading are some of the SEC’s other priorities.
+It is directly or indirectly involved in every big financial wrongdoing case.
+Accounting fraud, false or misleading information, and insider trading are some of the SEC’s priorities.

-The SEC helped prosecute the financial institutions that triggered the 2008 recession and refund billions to investors.
+The SEC helped prosecute financial institutions at the core of the financial sector crisis that triggered the 2008 recession and helped refund billions to investors.
 It charged 204 businesses or persons and recovered $4 billion in fines, disgorgement, and other compensation.
-Goldman Sachs paid $550 million, the highest Wall Street penalty and second-largest in SEC history, behind WorldCom’s $750 million.
+For example, Goldman Sachs paid $550 million, the highest Wall Street penalty and second-largest in SEC history, behind WorldCom’s $750 million.
+Often the fear of SEC is such that offenders settle cases out of court to limit the damage.

 Many analysts have criticized the SEC for not doing enough to punish brokers and senior managers engaged in the crisis.
 Almost none of them were found guilty of substantial wrongdoing.
 One Wall Street executive has been jailed for crisis-related offenses.
 The rest were fined or punished administratively.